-Miscellaneous utilities that you might need for your TFS Builds and Releases.
+Miscellaneous utilities for your Azure DevOps & TFS Builds and Releases.
 Deploy EF Core database migrations, edit connection strings and values in app.config, web.config, and appsettings.json.

 Build & Release Tools

 When you're doing builds and releases some things are kind of painful...or at least annoying.
 This extension has some tasks that you can use to help make your life a little easier.

 Once you install this extension, you'll see the following tasks when you open the Build/Release Task Catalog and go to the Utility section.

 NOTE: this task requires .NET Core 2.2 or higher to be installed on your build agent.